 Does a clogged converter get worse over time?

-Can a clogged converter cause the car to stall?
+Can a clogged converter cause stalling?

 Will a clogged converter damage the engine?